owlbarn/tutorial/book/linear-algebra/README.md

 In the Natural Language Processing chapter we will see how SVD plays a crucial role in the language processing field.

-## Linear Programming

-TODO: placeholder for future implementation.
-Or in the optimisation chapter.
-Understand the method used such as interior  point, and then make the decision.

 ## Internal: CBLAS and LAPACKE

 This section is for those of you who are eager for more low level information.